GovAlta/ui-components/.github/ISSUE_TEMPLATE/addition-to-the-design-system.md

 ---
-name: Addition to design system
+name: Addition to the design system
-about: Suggest an idea for this project
+about: propose an addition or update to the design system
 title: ''
 labels: ''
 assignees: ''